 ABOUT US

-2022 marks the 154th season of the Michigan City Municipal Band.
-The 2022 concert series will consist of ten free Thursday concerts, beginning June 9, and ending August 11.
-All concerts begin at 7:30p and last about an hour at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
+2023 marks the 155th season of the Michigan City Municipal Band.ย ย The 2023 concert series will consist of ten free Thursday concerts, beginning June 8, and ending August 10.ย All concerts begin at 7:30p and last about an hour.
 The band plays a wide variety of music, with concerts designed to entertain audience members of all ages.
 The MCMB also plays for the annual Memorial Day ceremony at Greenwood Cemetery, and in the Michigan City Patriotic Parade.

 Jeffrey Scott Doebler is the conductor for the MCMB, and Quincy Ford is the assistant conductor.
 Dr. Doebler serves as director of music education and bands at Valparaiso University.
 He is a past president of the Indiana Bandmasters Association and the Indiana Music Education Association.
 He is founder and conductor of Windiana: Professional Concert Band of Northwest Indiana.
 Mr. Ford, principal saxophone in the MCMB, is retired director of bands from Michigan City High School.